hydronica/trial/README.md

 Each

 - **Input** *generic* - a convenience structure to handle input more dynamically
-  - Smart type conversion were possible ("12" can be converted to int)
 - **Expected** *generic* - the expected output of the method being tested.
   - This is compared with the result from the TestFunc
 - **ShouldErr** *bool* - indicates the function should return an error